top of page

 * Gelato time

 If you've had your fill of all things cultural for one day, then what could be better to revive your weary body than a gelato on Piazza Sordello?
 There are loads of spots to choose from, all with tables out the front to enjoy the view of the cathedral and the palazzo.
-I recommend the Amarena cherry and pistachio.

 * Follow the lake-side path around the city

 Now that you're fired up with sugar post-gelato, it might be a good time to explore the outer edges of the city by taking one of the lake shore paths.
-You can take a slow ambling passagiata like the locals, or up the pace and run or cycle - whatever floats your boat.
-It's very quiet and peaceful and shelter is provided by trees in some parts.
+You can take a slow ambling passeggiata like the locals, or up the pace and run or cycle - whatever floats your boat.
+It's very quiet and peaceful, and shelter is provided by trees in some parts.
 The lake is just a few minutes' walk from Piazza Sordello.

 * Take a boat trip on the lakes

-This is a blissful way to spend a few hours if your legs have finally packed in from your cultural excursions.
-We went with NaviAndes, based on Piazza Sordello and booked a one and a half hour tour for €9 each.
-It's really nice way to appreciate the beauty and quiet majesty of this underrated city from a different viewpoint.
+This is a blissful way to spend an hour if your legs have finally packed in from your cultural excursions.
+We opt for a panoramic cruise with Navi Andes.
+It's a perfect way to appreciate the beauty and quiet majesty of this underrated city from a different viewpoint.
 The views of the palazzo and the castle are something special as you are approaching the city at the end of your tour.
 There is a pre-recorded audio guide on the boat in a number of different languages to talk you through what you're seeing on either side.
 The lakes which receive water from the River Mincio are home to a number of nature reserves and we were told to look out for birds such as storks, herons, egrets, kingfishers and moorhens, a few of which we glimpsed as we continued on our way.
 It's a sleepy gentle tour but I really enjoyed it.

 It was with heavy hearts that we packed our bags on day four and left Mantua for Bologna.
 The city had completely and utterly captured our hearts and I have no doubt that it's somewhere we will return to again in the future.
 To continue with us on our journey to Bologna, click here.